ESP32 Wireless Communication - Microcontroller Selection

 - Only microcontroller variant that directly meets Wi-Fi, camera, and PSRAM requirements simultaneously.

-- 8MB PSRAM is essential for OV5640 frame buffering, N4 variant cannot support this camera.
+- 8MB PSRAM is essential for OV5640 frame buffering; N4 variant cannot support this camera.

 - Integrated antenna reduces RF layout risk on first revision PCB.